Geastrum welwitschii: Similar species

 Geastrum aff. welwitschii is found in Hawaii.

 Geastrum welwitschii is morphologically similar to G. fornicatum in having fornicate, mostly 3–6 rays, of exoperidia and a cup-shaped mycelial layer.
 Geastrum welwitschii is distinguished from G. fornicatum by its epigeal mycelial cup with a felted or tufted outer surface.

 Geastrum welwitschii also has similar morphological characters to G. minimum in having small fruit bodies, whitish spore sacs, and fibrillose peristomes.
 However G. welwitschii is differentiated from G. minimum by its fornicate, mostly 3–6, rays of the exoperidia, and the mycelial layer that easily loosens from the fibrous layer to form a mycelial cup.
 G. welwitschii is distinguished from G. entomophilum by its dark and sessile endoperidium, and smaller spores (2.8–3.5 μm).

 According to mycologists Hemmes and Desjardin, the most common earthstar in the coastal Casuarina forests of Hawaii is a species "closely allied" with G. welwitschii, which they name Geastrum aff. welwitschii.
 It differs from the main species in its much coarser pyramidal warts on the exoperidial surface, a sessile and sac-shaped endoperidial body, and smaller spores.
 They likened the roughened outer surface of the exoperidium to lychee fruit.

 Habitat and distribution

 The fungus is saprobic, and grows on the ground, in leaf litter, or on decomposing wood.
-It has been collected in Spain, South Carolina, Florida, and Bermuda.
+It has been collected in Spain, South Carolina, Florida, Bermuda and the Netherlands.